 How to Get it for Cheap

-With the cost being a lot for one family to add to their vacation budget, it had many trying to figure out a way to save on the price.
-With how the technology works on your My Disney Experience account, it makes it possible for you to “share” the cost with others.
+With the cost being a lot for one family to add to their vacation budget, it had many asking “Is Disney’s Memory Maker Worth it?”.
+With how the technology works on your My Disney Experience account, it makes it possible for you to “share” the cost with others and thus reduce what you pay for it.
 Here is how it works:

 You find another family (or several) that are traveling to Disney World around the same time as you.
 As long as they will be at Disney World within 30 days of the end of your vacation, then you will be able to share the cost.
 You link your My Disney Experience account with the person you want to share it with and then all the photopass photos will appear in the main purchasers account for download.
 Since it does involve some exchange in money, I would only recommend doing this with someone you trust or someone you connected with through a trusted source.